delowarsikder/Computer-Graphics-Laboratory/README.md

 6.Press `F9` or go to `Built` -> `Run` to run your project.

 ```
-if you follow above instruction properly . you will successfully run the programe
+If you follow the instructions above correctly.
+Then your program will be successfully run properly.
 ```
 >### Happy Computer Graphics